 Responsibilities and tasks include the following:

-- Conducting gap assessments to FDA, USDA, GFSI (i.e., IFS, BRC, FSSC22000, SQF) requirements
+- Conducting gap assessments to FDA, USDA, and GFSI (i.e., IFS, BRC, FSSC22000, SQF) requirements

 - Conducting relevant food safety training for clients

-- Researching FDA, USDA and GFSI regulatory requirements and maintaining standards updates
+- Researching FDA, USDA, and GFSI regulatory requirements and maintaining standards updates

 - Researching labeling regulatory review